 - Income based Job Seekers Allowance.

-If you are working or receive any other type of benefit, including Tax Credits, the amount of benefit you get will be based on all income and capital that is received by you and your partner.
+If you are working or receive any other type of benefit, or Tax Credits, the amount of benefit you get will be based on all income and capital that is received by you and your partner.
 Your benefit will be worked out by comparing your total weekly income with your applicable amount.
 The applicable amount is the allowance set by the Government to take account of your individual or family's needs.
 From 6th April 2017 the applicable amount for most families will only take account of a maximum of two dependent children.
 Please contact the council if you would like any further information about this.

 If your income is less than or the same as your applicable amount you should receive the full amount of Housing Benefit, less any non-dependant deductions.
 If your income is more than your applicable amount, then your Housing Benefit will be reduced by 65p for each £1.00 that your income is over your applicable amount and by any non-dependant deductions.

 If you are subject to “The benefit cap” the amount you are entitled to could also then be reduced further.
-For further information about the benefit cap please click on the link in the 'related links' section of this page.

 We take a total of all income for you and your partner from all sources, including state benefits, pensions, Tax Credits and earnings.